appernetic/appernetic-hugo-project/content/privacy-policy.md

 For the following purposes, we may share certain data with the mentioned partners and subcontractors.

-Auth0, data required for authentication and authorization.
+**Auth0**, data required for authentication and authorization.

-GitHub,  data required for authentication and authorization.
+**GitHub**,  data required for authentication and authorization.

-Google, analysis data through third party cookies for marketing, web analytics to improve our services and data required for authentication and authorization.
+**Google**, analysis data through third party cookies for marketing, web analytics to improve our services and data required for authentication and authorization.

-Facebook, third-party cookie analysis data for marketing purposes and data required for authentication and authorization.
+**Facebook**, third-party cookie analysis data for marketing purposes and data required for authentication and authorization.

-Stripe, data required to complete a card payment.
+**Stripe**, data required to complete a card payment.

 Happy Fox Chat, data required to provide support services such as chat.